16 October 2008

 Shout joyfully to the LORD, all the earth; Break forth and sing for joy and sing praises.

-To declare Your lovingkindness in the morning
+To declare Your lovingkindness in the morning and Your faithfulness by night.

 All Your works shall give thanks to You, O LORD, and Your godly ones shall bless You.